BLOOMS FOR THE SUMMER AND BERRIES AT CHRISTMAS

-What makes this a great plant is how it flowers during summer and then produces the berries, making it a lively and attractive shrub.
+What makes this a great plant is how it flowers during summer and then produces berries, making it a lively and attractive shrub.
 It’s a slow grower and fairly easy to grow, with the right attention and care.

-The coral berry is a shrub that grows with a single stem or possibly multiple stems – displaying branches of leathery oval shaped leaves, which can be grown outdoors or indoors with the correct conditions.
+The coral berry is a shrub that grows with a single stem or possibly multiple stems – displaying branches of leathery oval-shaped leaves, which can be grown outdoors or indoors with the correct conditions.

 Right, back to growing indoors….

 Flowering: This plant produces small clusters of white or very pale pink flowers which bloom from late spring to early summer.
 Once the flowers have bloomed they’re followed by clusters of red berries, which last for a fair few months.
-The flowers and berries appear within the mid section of the tree.
+The flowers and berries appear within the midsection of the tree.

-Foliage: As mentioned above the leaves grow on branches form a single stem usually, although multiple stem plants can also grow.
+Foliage: As mentioned above the leaves grow on branches and form a single stem usually, although multiple stem plants can also grow.
 The glossy dark green serrated leaves which are oval shaped, grow to approximately 3 – 5 inches long and a couple of inches wide.
 Overall, the coral berry tree looks attractive with or without flowers and berries, especially if it’s pruned well.

 Poisonous: I have found no supporting evidence that proves this plant is poisonous.
-However, its suggested by many that it is toxic to humans, livestock and pets.
+However, its suggested by many that it is toxic to humans, livestock, and pets.
 I’m sure the leaves are to large for cats and dogs to even try consuming.